Books & Literature

 8. The Economist Style Guide

 Like The New York Times, The Economist has their own standardized way with words they are particular about using.
-However, The Economist Style Guide is a bit more useful for linguists in that it serves as something of a companion piece to The Elements of Style, dispensing writing advice and pointing out common mistakes even the most experienced professionals make.
+However, The Economist Style Guide takes inspiration from the Oscar Wilde quote “Questions are never indiscreet.
+Answers sometimes are,” is a bit more useful for linguists in that it serves as something of a companion piece to The Elements of Style, dispensing writing advice and pointing out common mistakes even the most experienced professionals make.
 With The Economist Style Guide, you can learn how to write with clarity and precision, avoiding common misunderstandings that can arise when writing on complex and nuanced topics — which can help take your writing to the next level.
 Fans of The Economist will also find this style guide on-brand and representative of their tone and worth the purchase.
-Or you can access a PDF version here.

 9. The AMA Manual of Style